-What costs can’t the fund be used for?
+What can the funding be used for?

-The fund can’t be used for costs like insurances or legal costs, capital or equipment costs, prize money, full time employment or administration costs.
+The money can be used for marketing costs, strategic plan development or engagement of short-term personnel.
+It cannot be used for insurances or legal costs, capital or equipment costs, prize money, full–time employment or administration costs.

 Can I apply if I have already secured funding from a local council?

 Yes, although if you have secured funding from Palmerston North City Council, Manawatu District Council or Sports Manawatu then this must be declared as part of your application.
 The event may still be eligible, however other funding streams will be taken into consideration.

 You will need to collate a database of visitors and participants at the event so you can email them a weblink to an Economic Impact Survey which is provided by CEDA.

 You can apply for funding from $10,000 and up to $25,000

 - Between March 1st and May 31st 2018 (eligible event dates July 1st 2018 to June 30th 2019)